openforcefield/qca-dataset-submission/STANDARDS.md

 - A minor version change (e.g. `"v1.1"`) means cosmetic or minor additions/problems were addressed
     - mispelling
     - addition of a e.g. Wiberg bond orders

+- A major version change (e.g. `"v2.0"`) means major additions/problems were made/addressed
+    - new molecules or conformers added
+    - problematic molecules removed

+## Adding new compute to old datasets

+Datasets now support multiple QC specifications and will start compute for them all simultaneously when submitted.
+However in some cases you may want to add new specifications to old datasets already in the archive, to do this make a PR in the normal way with either a `dataset.json` or `compute.json` qcsubmit dataset.
+The dataset should be of the correct type and have the name set to that in the archive.
+The dataset entries should be empty and only the new `qc_specifications` section should be filled in which will cause the CI to search the public archive for the dataset and validate the basis coverage before submitting.

 ## Tags indicate status